mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

 - *Local date* - what you see on your watch.
 Represented by `LocalDateTime`, `LocalDate`, `LocalTime`.
 - *Date with timezone* - time displayed on all watches in a some geographical area.
 Represented by `ZonedDateTime` and `ZoneId` classes.
 It’s like `Instant` with `ZoneId`.

-It’s critical to choose the right type for the problem and not mindlessly, always use  LocalDateTime.
-You want to read more there is wonderful [Java 8 Time - choosing the right object](https://mattgreencroft.blogspot.com/2014/12/java-8-time-choosing-right-object.html) and amazing [StackOverflow answer](https://stackoverflow.com/questions/32437550/whats-the-difference-between-instant-and-localdatetime).
+It’s critical to choose the right type for the problem and not mindlessly, always use a LocalDateTime.
+If you want to read more - there is wonderful [Java 8 Time - choosing the right object](https://mattgreencroft.blogspot.com/2014/12/java-8-time-choosing-right-object.html) article and amazing [StackOverflow answer](https://stackoverflow.com/questions/32437550/whats-the-difference-between-instant-and-localdatetime).

 Java has more useful classes like `DayOfWeek` or `Duration`, but we won’t focus on them.